 Make an emergency fund and never take money out of it

 No, don’t stash money in your mattress.
 Keep it in the bank but in an account that you will never touch for any kind of expense.
 Matlab card chhupa do, bachche.
 Or just give it to your mom and tell her why.
 Let a parent control that money till you don’t feel confident enough to take over.
 And keep adding money to it every month.
-This is the fund that you will use when all hell breaks loose and you quit your horrible job without another job in hand.
+This is the fund that you will use when all hell breaks loose and you quit your horrible job without another one in hand.
 After all, even reckless women in their 20s have to eat, haina?

 Travel, travel, travel

-Not in a pandemic though hehe.
-But the world should open up soon (thoo thoo), and once you’re vaccinated, travel!
+The world should open up soon (thoo thoo), and once you’re vaccinated, travel!
 When you start travelling on your own and seeing everything that goes into planning a vacation, you’ll also realise why your parents didn’t do more than one holiday a year.

 Learn a new skill